syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### Drag Provider Style

-DragProviders are those that appears while dragging a window.
-It allows to drag the window at left, right, top and bottom using the respective drag providers.
+DragProviders are those that appear while dragging a window.
+It allows you to drag the window to the left, right, top and bottom using the respective drag providers.

-DragProviders are displayed for providing option to dock the floatwindow while dragging and this drag provider button templates can be changed by the following templates.
+DragProviders are displayed for providing options to dock the floatwindow while dragging and this drag provider button templates can be changed by the following templates.

 #### BottomDragProvider